enricoforti/srd2026/index.md

 - a method looking for applications, or
 - a dataset with underexplored potential.

 2. **Participants (faculty and students)** brainstorm, match questions to data and methods, and sketch concrete next steps for publishable projects.
-By the end of this session, participants will have sharpened research ideas and may have produced concrete next steps with potential collaborators—such as draft research designs or data-method pairings.
+By the end of this session, participants may have produced concrete next steps with potential collaborators—such as draft research designs or data-method pairings.

 **All welcome!** Stillman School of Business sophomores and juniors are particularly encouraged to participate.
 Faculty and students from other SHU schools/departments and faculty visiting from other institutions are also welcome to join.